Red Sox vs. Rays Player Props Betting Odds

-Oddsmakers have set player props for Wander Franco and others when the Tampa Bay Rays visit the Boston Red Sox at Fenway Park on Friday at 7:10 PM ET.
+Player prop bet odds for Wander Franco and others are available when the Boston Red Sox host the Tampa Bay Rays at Fenway Park on Saturday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!